Dag Hammarskjöld Stadium

-Dag Hammarskjöld Stadium was a multi-use stadium in Ndola, Zambia, named after former Secretary-General of the United Nations Dag Hammarskjöld.
+Dag Hammarskjöld Stadium, also known as the Trade Fair Grounds, was a multi-use stadium in Ndola, Zambia, named after former Secretary-General of the United Nations Dag Hammarskjöld.
 It was used mostly for football matches and served as the home for Ndola United Football Club.
 The stadium had a capacity of 18,000 people.
 In 1988 the stadium was razed to pave way for a new stadium.
 Construction of the new stadium didn't begin until 2001, and it is not known whether construction will continue.